-In the Federal Circuit Court of Australia and Family Court of Australia, the rule of evidence is not strictly applied.
+In the Federal Circuit and Family Court of Australia (FCFCA), the rule of evidence is not strictly applied.
 At an Interim Hearing, there will generally be no cross-examination of the parties (unless there are special circumstances and leave is obtained by the Court).
 Evidence will be admitted into the Court record by way of Affidavit.
 As such, any information and evidence that you intend to rely upon at the Interim Hearing, should be included in your Affidavit material.

 You may also wish to obtain relevant records by issuing subpoenas to bodies such as the Police, Department of Human Services and Bank records.
 Once these have been supplied to the Court and leave has been obtained, you may then seek to tender these records into evidence, in support of your position.

 You may also wish to rely on expert reports, such as psychiatric reports, Family Reports and valuations, provided that these have been obtained in accordance with the relevant rules and procedures.
 However, at an Interim Hearing, it is very unlikely that these reports will be examined.

 Once material is finalised, filed and served, and the matter is ready to progress to an Interim Hearing, parties will be required to attend.
 In some circumstances (generally those where there is a risk of harm or urgency), the matter may proceed ex parte (without a party being present) or where a party has not had the chance to file material.

 During the Interim Hearing, the parties or their Legal Representatives, will read into evidence the material they intend to rely on.
 The parties will then make submissions in relation to their respective application.